Tolkien Init.

 Tolkien’s Dialectic Elsewhere.

-We can clearly see the planar dialectic incorporated into Tolkien’s analysis of Gawain in which the “passing world of values” and “code of honour” are designated as A and B which intersect at the centre C in Eeriness:
+We can clearly see the planar dialectic incorporated into Tolkien’s analysis of Gawain and the Green Knight in which the “passing world of values” and “code of honour” are designated as A and B which intersect at the centre C in Eeriness:

 “We have in fact reached the point of intersection of two different planes: of a real and permanent, and an unreal and passing world of values: morals on the one hand, and on the other a code of honour, or a game with rules.
 The personal code of most people was, and of many still is, like that of Sir Gawain made up of a close blend of the two; and breaches at any point in that personal code have a very similar emotional flavour.
 Only a crisis, or serious thought without a crisis (which is rare) will serve to disentangle the elements; and the process may be painful, as Gawain discovered” (TMatC 89).